hoarder-app/hoarder/docs/docs/10-import.md

 # Importing Bookmarks

 :::warning
 Currently importing bookmarks requires some technical knowledge and might not be very straightforward for non-technical users.
-Don't hesitate to ask questions in github discussions or discord thouh.
+Don't hesitate to ask questions in github discussions or discord though.
 :::

 ## Import from Chrome